jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The movie industry put FBI warnings on their products, lobbied the government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Endless interviews were given to mass-media reporters as threats of lawsuits were mailed out to customers.

-The industry refused to do the hard word and evolve.
+The industry refused to do the hard work and evolve.
 Instead, they called their own customers' disloyal thieves.

 And here was born Darth Blockbuster.

 Hollywood became antagonists who preached antagonism as they actively and knowingly tried to force humanity to keep using old tools in our cyborgology.
 The same industry that fled East Coast patent trolls was itself relying on rules over innovation.
 Rather than sending us quality stories over the internet, Hollywood used dark majic and the Death Star to make us keep buying DVDs, Blu-rays, and HD-DVDs.

-Industrial Age taking its stands against the Internet Age, was quite the battle.
-Before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.
+Yet here was the battle I wandered into.
+The Industrial Age was taking its stands against the Internet Age.
+It was quite the battle to try and save the DVD.
+Before we find if the villain could save the Blockbuster (I know you know the answer, but indulge me), let's take a short break.

 ---